 When you’re running a home business and you want to actively do something to get visitors to your website using the search engines, it’s all about search engine manipulation…right?
 If you just wait for traffic to come to you, then you’re not doing SEO.

 Things have evolved!
 If you’re using SEO, you have to make a switch!
 Check out this Google Penguin article from Yaron Galai at Adage.com.
 You’ll learn how online publishing has changed and more about the New SEO rules…

 How Google’s ‘Penguin’ Update Will Change Publishing, for the Better

 Shifts by Google Mean Content Will Once Again Be King in Publishing

 Over the past decade, the publishing industry been swinging on a pendulum created by the effects of search engine optimization (SEO).
 In the old, primarily print days, the most successful publishers were those that could produce great content for a specific audience and keep that audience engaged via subscriptions or at the newsstands.
 More recently, the kings of publishing were those that could best engage web crawlers and monetize their sites through a windfall of free search traffic.
 The focus has been less on creating great content and engaging readers than on producing lots of words on lots of pages to engage web crawlers.

 But there is a silver lining to all of this.
 With last year’s Panda release, and the more recent Penguin release, Google is going to flip SEO on its head.
 If Old SEO enabled some to fool a crawler into indexing borderline junk content to get high rankings, New SEO looks likely to take any notion of fooling anyone out of the equation.

 To read more, click here

-Like this post?
-Please comment, share it, tweet it or like it!
+If you enjoyed this post, please comment, share it, tweet it or like it!